CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 Through tracking course spots and availability, a schedule list with information regarding the popularity of each class is displayed to the user.
 Along with generating data about the number of users currently desiring a course, this feature also permits the list to be sorted by the popularity of a course.
 The attributes of each class should also be displayed on the list, such as the course's GPA, teacher, room number, and subject category.
 Some ideal features include a list of possible courses to replace ones a user currently has, as well as comparison features that allow the user to contrast their attributes.

 ### Design
+Create a function that assigns priority points to classes based on course availability and spots.

+Create a function that returns an ordered list based on priority points

+*GET request method
+*There are no parameters necessary
+*There is no body necessary
+*the status code would be "200 OK"
+*the response would be a JSON formatted array of classes in order based on priority points

 ### QA